-Position: Lecturer Field: Marine invertebrates Organisation: Department of Marine Science, University of Otago
+Position: Associate Professor, Department of Marine Science, University of Otago.

 Dr Miles Lamare is a Lecturer in the Department of Marine Science at the University of Otago in Dunedin.
 He is part of 2 research groups working on fiord systems and larval ecology.
 His research focuses on marine invertebrates – his areas of interest are marine invertebrate biology, larval physiology and biology, Antarctic biology, photobiology and climate change – and his work has taken him all over the world, from the tropics to Antarctica.

 Miles has always been interested in animals and loves being in the outdoors.
 He gained a BSc (Hons) in botany and zoology at the University of Otago before completing his PhD in marine science there in 1997.
 From 1998–2000, Miles travelled to the USA to take up a position as a postdoctoral researcher at the University of Washington.

 Working as a marine scientist is a big adventure.
 You can look at the Discovery Channel and see people doing this sort of thing but you can do it yourself if you really want to.